 |

-Primarily, it is important to understand the topics related to chemical science syllabus for CSIR NET.
+Primarily, it is important to understand the topics related to the chemical science syllabus for CSIR NET.
 The CSIR NET chemical science syllabus is designed in such a way that candidates can cover all the important topics regarding the national-level examination.
-Mentioned below a table providing a detailed chemical science syllabus of CSIR NET:
+Mentioned below is a table providing a detailed chemical science syllabus of CSIR NET:

 Topic | Sub-topics |